 The fair value of the Series A Warrants of \$2.5 million at the date of issuance was estimated using the Black-Scholes Merton model which used the following inputs: term of 1 year, risk free rate of 1.07%, no dividends, volatility of 73.14%, and share price of \$0.65 per share based on the trading price of the Company's common stock.
-The fair value of the Series B Warrants of \$6.2 million at the date of issuance was estimated using the Black-Scholes Merton model which used the following inputs: term of 5 years, risk free rate of 1.81%, no dividends, volatility of 73.14%, and share price of \$0.65 per share based on the trading price of \$0.65 per share based on the trading price of \$0.65 per share based on the trading price of \$0.65 per share based on the trading price of \$0.65 per share based on the trading price of \$0.65 per share based on the trading price of the Company's common stock.
+The fair value of the Series B Warrants of \$6.2 million at the date of issuance was estimated using the Black-Scholes Merton model which used the following inputs: term of 5 years, risk free rate of 1.81%, no dividends, volatility of 73.14%, and share price of \$0.65 per share based on the trading price of the Company's common stock.
 All Series A Warrants were exercised as of December 31, 2017.
-The fair value of the Series B Warrants of \$1.41 million at December 31, 2017 was estimated using the Monte Carlo valuation model which used the following inputs: term of 4.33 years, risk free rate of 2.13%, volatility of 80.6%, share price of \$1.9 per share based on the trading price of the Company's common stock, and probability of additional financing in 2018 of 25% and 2019 of 75%.
+The fair value of the Series B Warrants of \$14.1 million at December 31, 2017 was estimated using the Monte Carlo valuation model which used the following inputs: term of 4.33 years, risk free rate of 2.13%, volatility of 80.6%, share price of \$1.93 per share based on the trading price of the Company's common stock.
+The Company's common stock, and probability of additional financing in 2018 of 25% and 2019 of 75%.
 The change in fair value of warrants for the year ended December 31, 2017 of \$83.7 million was included in the Company's consolidated statements of operations and comprehensive loss.